It has not been a good week. Within hours of the trip to Swanley a dose of

 No address provided.

-It was on 19th November that BiB announced it would drop the Maxine Fothergill business as she is not this website’s target.
-It put the apology on line a week later but that should have been the end of it - but then came her solicitor’s threatening letter.
-BiB unleashed a further round of unflattering documents.
+It was on 19th November that BiB announced it would drop the Maxine Fothergill business; she is not this website’s target.
+It put her apology on line a week later and that should have been the end of it; however by email Councillor Fothergill let it be known she was unhappy with the decision to post nothing more.

 The time has come to try again.
-No more Maxine Fothergill info.
-Some has been held back in case of further threats but with luck and good judgment it will never see the light of day.
+There will be no more Maxine Fothergill info.
+Little remains and in any case I have no permission to publish it.
+With luck and good judgment nothing more will ever see the light of day.